FAQs

 I'm an adult, but also a beginner...(?)

 It's never too late to dive into music, and I especially enjoy teaching adult learners!
-In fact, spending time learning new skills is a wonderful way to keep our brain healthy as we age.
+In fact, spending time learning new skills is a wonderful way to keep our brains healthy as we age.

-I’m an adult who took lessons as a child but have forgotten what I learned; can I get back into playing the piano?
+I’m an adult who took lessons as a child but have forgotten what I learned.
+Can I get back into playing the piano?

 Yes!
 It’s very rewarding and can often be very cathartic to reclaim the piano in your life.
-Many of us had childhood teachers who drove us away from the piano, or parents who insisted we play too strongly and so we didn’t want to anymore.
+Many of us had childhood teachers who drove us away from the piano, or parents who insisted too strongly that we play and so we didn’t want to anymore.
 But now, we want to return to the piano since it did have an important part in our lives.
 I have helped many adults relearn the piano and to heal their relationship with music and playing the piano.

 Why 60-minute lessons, especially for beginners?